 While my kit lens was a standard zoom lens, prime lenses have a fixed focal length (meaning you can’t zoom with them) and they always have a wide aperture rate (in other words: low f-stop).
 Generally, the lower the f-number on the lens (like f/1.8 or f/1.4), the better.
 Low f-number means you can create a shallow depth of field (otherwise known as blurry background) and since they allow a great amount of light into your camera, they perform really well in low-light conditions.

 The reason for this is that I simply didn’t know what to do with it and since I didn’t want to carry around an extra lens for my camera I always ended up leaving it home.
-Therefore I sold it a couple months later which was one of the biggest mistakes I did.
-When I finally learned all about my camera settings I wish I haven’t sold this amazing lens but it was water under the bridge already.
+Therefore I sold it a couple of months later which was one of the biggest mistakes I did.
+When I finally learned all about the camera settings I wish I haven’t sold this amazing lens but it was water under the bridge already.

-Advanced camera gear: Sony
+Advanced Camera Gear: Sony

 Our first body: Sony Alpha 7 II